Why Job Seekers Should Be Posting on LinkedIn

 4. Content Curation with Commentary

-You don't always need original ideas.
-Sharing an article, report, or someone else's post with your own commentary added is a perfectly valid content format.
-The key is adding your perspective, not just sharing with no comment.
+You do not always need original ideas.
+Sharing an article or report with your own perspective added is a valid format.
+The key is the commentary, not the link.

 Weak: "Interesting article on AI in hiring. #AI #hiring" (adds nothing)

 Strong: "This McKinsey report estimates that 30% of hiring tasks will be AI-assisted by 2027.
-From what I've seen implementing AI tools in recruiting, the biggest gap isn't the technology -- it's training recruiters to use it effectively without losing the human judgment that matters most.
+From what I've seen implementing AI tools in recruiting, the biggest gap isn't the technology, it's training recruiters to use it without losing the human judgment that matters most.
 Here are three things the report gets right and one thing it misses..."

 5. Engagement Posts (Questions and Polls)

-Asking a genuine question related to your field drives comments, which drives visibility.
+A genuine question drives comments, which drives visibility.
 LinkedIn's algorithm prioritizes content with comments over content with just likes.

-Important: Avoid generic engagement bait like "Agree?" or "Thoughts?" with no substance.
-Your question should be genuinely interesting and relevant to your professional expertise.
+Important: Avoid generic bait like "Agree?" or "Thoughts?"
+Your question should be genuinely interesting and relevant to your expertise.

 When to Post: Timing and Frequency